161chihuahuas/dusk/howto.md

 ### Setup

-dusk itself does not (yet?) have a graphical interface.
-It comes with a `dusk` text-based command line interface.
-Low level node control is achieved by sending RPC commands to `dusk`.
-The `dusk` CLI also provides tools for configuration, encryption, encoding, key sharing, sneakernet setup, and even a REPL (read-eval-print-loop) - which acts as it's own command-line.

 Once you have installed dusk or linked it as a global package, open your Terminal and run `dusk --help`.

 The CLI will print a list of options and what they do.
 This is where you'll find tools to interact with dusk.
 But first you have to start dusk for the first time!
 In that same Terminal just run `dusk`.